Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 (Newer assignments are added at the top of the list)

+- For Thursday, Sept 13, and Tuesday, Sept.
+18: Read Herodotus 1.16-1.25.
+Be prepared, on Tuesday, to answer some basic questions about this passage, especially about Sadyattes' war against Miletus, and the story of Arion.
 - For Tuesday, Sept.
 11: Read Herodotus 1.8-1.15, about how Gyges became king of Lydia.
 Be prepared for a very, very short quiz on the details of this story.
 If you are reading it, and something makes no sense *let me know by email*.
 Also, know that the *citation scheme* for Herodotus is: "book", "section", "subsection", while the *citation scheme* for the New Testament (by way of comparison) is "chapter" and "verse".
 So "Herodotus 1.8.1" but "John 2.1".
 - For Thursday, Sept.
 6: Read Herdotus 1.6 and 1.7. **Be sure to read all of the notes.** Be able to say, in one sentence, who Croesus was, from 1.6.
 Know who the last king of Lydia from the Heraklids was, from 1.7.
 Know what "Heraklids" means.
 - For Tuesday, Sept.
 4: Read Herodotus 1.1-1.5 (pp. 3–5). *Write out* the following: